redcanaryco/atomic-red-team/docs/atomicredteam.md

 ## Focused

-Security teams don't want to operate with a "hopes and prayers" attidude towards detection.
-Atomic tests are mapped to the MITRE ATT&CK matrix, so you always know which techniques you do and don't detect.
+Security teams don't want to operate with a "hopes and prayers" attitude towards detection.
+Atomic tests are mapped to the [MITRE ATT&CK](https://attack.mitre.org/) matrix, so you always know which techniques you do and don't detect.

 ## Community-driven